marcoscabanas/ahms-subjective-vertical/README.md

 3. Only use the subjective vertical model, as defined in the slides.
 4. Two cases must be generated: One for low-frequency components @ 0.1 rad/sec., one for high-frequency components @ 5 rad/sec.

+## PLOTTING
+I tried to plot everything as is shown in the lecture slides: Two input graphs (specific force in Gs, angular velocity in degrees/sec), and one output graph (subjective vertical in Gs).
+I know that the semi-circular canals are sensitive to rotational ACCELERATION, but for clarity's sake I wanted to graph the rotational VELOCITY about each component - exactly like the slides in the lectures show.

+There are four graphs in total (each made of three subgraphs as explained above).
+Two graphs depict linear movement about the x-axis for the two different cases (0.1 rad/sec, 5 rad/sec) and two graphs depict tilt movement about the y-axis for the two different cases.
+In the case of tilt, I chose a maximum tilt angle of 10 degrees, but this can be adjusted in the script if you would like to check smaller or greater tilts.

 ## EXPLANATION OF SCRIPTS

 ### 1. x_movement.py